-Agent Description IΡ Manages the process of configuring a virtual IP address and its subnet mask on an interface.
-You can use the IP agent to monitor a single IP address on a single adapter.
-The interface must be enabled with a physical (or administrative) base IP address before you can assign it a virtual IP address.
-For the IP agent, VCS supports Linux bonded interface.
-MultiNICA Represents a set of network interfaces and provides failover capabilities between them.
+Agent Description MultiNICA Represents a set of network interfaces and provides failover capabilities between them.
 You can use the MultiNICA agent to make IP addresses on multiple adapter systems highly available and to monitor them.
 If a MultiNICA resource changes its active device, the MultiNICA agent handles the shifting of IP addresses.
 For the MultiNICA agent, VCS supports Linux bonded interface.
 IPMultiNIC Manages a virtual IP address that is configured as an alias on one interface of a MultiNICA resource.
-If the interface faults, the IPMultiNIC agent works with the MultiNICA resource to fail over to a backup NIC.
-The IPMultiNIC agent depends upon the MultiNICA agent to select the most preferred NIC on the system.
+If the interface faults, the IPMultiNIC agent works with the MultiNICA resource to fail over to a backup NIC The IPMultiNIC agent depends upon the MultiNICA agent to select the most preferred NIC on the system.
 For the IPMultiNIC agent, VCS supports Linux bonded interface.
 DNS Updates and monitors the mapping of host names to IP addresses and canonical names (CNAME).
 The DNS agent performs these tasks for a DNS zone when it fails over nodes across subnets (a wide-area failover).
-Use the DNS agent when the failover source and target nodes are on different subnets.
+Use the DNS agent when the failover source and target node: are on different subnets.
 The DNS agent updates the name server and allows clients to connect to the failed over instance of the application service.
-AWSIP Manages the networking resources in an Amazon Web Services (AWS) cloud environment.
+AWSIP Manages the networking resources in an Amazon Web Services (AWS cloud environment.
 The agent uses AWS CLIs to create IP resources in an AWS cloud environment.
-The agent does the following: Assigns and configures private IP address Associates public IP address and configures private IP along with elastic IP Manages route table for overlay IP for failing over across subnets
+The agent does the following: Assigns and configures private IP address Associates public IP address and configures private IP along with elastic IP Manages route table for overlay IP for failing over across subnets Route53 Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.
+The Route53 agent updates and monitors the host name to IP address mapping.
+The agent does the mapping for the AWS Route 53 domain when failing over nodes across subnets.
+Use the Route53 agent if the Resource Records need to be dynamically added and deleted from the Route 53 domain during failover.
+The agent updates the name server with the new resource record mappings while failing over and allows the clients to connect to the failed over instance of the application.